 Approved in Colorado

 by Bob Williams

 The federal district court in Colorado has approved a settlement awarding $50,000 and treatment for hepatitis-C (HCV) infection to six named plaintiffs.
-The Colorado Department of Corrections (CDOC) has instituted a new treatment protocol as ...
+The Colorado Department of Corrections (CDOC) has instituted a new treatment protocol as part of ...

 $50,000 HCV Settlement and New Treatment Protocol